Wanted (2004 film): Production

 Murali Nagavally, who worked as an assistant to Priyadarshan, made his directorial debut with this film.
 Newcomers Madhu Warrier, Nishanth Sagar, Aravind, Anniyappan and Suchitha were cast in the lead.
 Mohanlal, who promised Nagavally that he will star in his directorial debut, made a cameo appearance as a police officer.

 Themes and influences

 The film took into account the growing interests of the middle class in Kerala.

 Soundtrack

-Music by Deepak Chatterjee and lyrics by Gireesh Puthencherry.
+Music by Deepan Chatterjee and lyrics by Gireesh Puthencherry.